andersevenrud/TileGame/README.md

 **This is just an experiment and not complete in any way**

 ## Installation
-Just colone and open _index.html_ in your browser.
+Just clone and open _index.html_ in your browser.

 ## Compability
 Latest _Chrome_ and _Firefox_ works fine (Chrome has better performance)